-Users are in a hurry to gather information and make choices based on those few seconds of reading.
+Users are rushing to gather information and make choices based on those few seconds of reading.
 Making your content appealing and interesting will hold their attention longer and hopefully cause them to look around your site.
-You want people to be thinking about your content, and ultimately you want to give them a reason to come back.
-Utilize both photos and videos — anything that helps get your story across in the most interesting and engaging way.
+You want people to be thinking about your content, and ultimately, you want to give them a reason to come back.
+Utilize both photos and videos — anything that helps get your story across in the most fascinating and engaging way.

 We’ve given you several tips for things you must have as part of your nonprofit website and a few ideas for creating a strong online presence.
-Now it’s time to really look at your current marketing plans and website to determine if what you’re doing is actually working.
-You want to see a return on your marketing investment, but in order to do that, you have to be very strategic about the steps you take and the ways you present your nonprofit on all digital platforms.
+Now, it’s time to really look at your current marketing plans and website to determine if what you’re doing is actually working.
+You want to see a return on your marketing investment, but to accomplish that, you have to be very strategic about the steps you take and the ways you present your nonprofit on all digital platforms.

-Is your nonprofit marketing strategy really working?
-If you’re not sure, here are some ways to check the pulse on your current action plan:
+If you’re not certain, here are some ways to check the pulse on your current action plan: